Mortgage questions answered

 What is Stamp Duty?

 Stamp duty is a tax payable by the purchaser of a property.
-It is collected by the solicitor/conveyancer prior to the sale completing.
-It is charged at the following rates:
+It's collected by the solicitor/conveyancer prior to the sale completing and is charged at various rates.

 What documentation will be required to take out a mortgage?

 You’ll need to provide:

 - Your last three month’s payslips and latest P60 or your latest accounts / SA302 documents if Self Employed

 - Copies of your driving licence or passport.